astro-community/astro-auth/docs/src/pages/hooks/jwt.md

 });
 ```

+> You might need to check the provider with `user.provider` and response according to the provider that user is requesting if you have providers that return different data like `CredentialsProvider` or `MetamaskProvider`

 As you can see, you will get the `user` as a argument.
 You can alter the contents of the token by returning a new object.
 THe passed user object will look something like this

 ```js